amitjoy/aspecio/README.md

 Also, because `"CountingAspect.class"` is `required` by `HelloGoodbyeImpl`, the service will **not** be visible until a service providing Aspect `"CountingAspect.class"` is available.
 All the kinds of OSGi dynamics can happen here: the aspect can be registered after a service requiring it or later.

-Having `"AnotherOptionalAspect.class"` as an optional aspect will not prevent Aspecio's proxy of `HelloGoodbyeImpl` of being registered even in case `"AnotherOptionalAspect.class"` is missing ; however if it becomes available during `HelloGoodbyImpl`'s lifetime, it will start intercepting its methods as well.
+Having `"AnotherOptionalAspect.class"` as an optional aspect will not prevent Aspecio's proxy of `HelloGoodbyeImpl` of being registered even in case `"AnotherOptionalAspect.class"` is missing; however, if it becomes available during `HelloGoodbyImpl`'s lifetime, it will start intercepting its methods as well.

 ## Aspect patterns

 ### Annotation-based interception

-* When you want to intercept only certain annotated methods, and you can use the annotation to pass configuration to the interceptor ;
+* When you want to intercept only specific annotated methods, and you can use the annotation to pass configuration to the interceptor ;
-* When you annotate certain method parameters to guide your aspect.
+* When you annotate specific method parameters to guide your aspect.

 ```java
 @Component